Emphasising the need to work safely when welcoming new employees

 - the emergency procedures currently in force, for example in the event of a fire;

-- the internal and external contact points: confidential counsellor, prevention advisor (psychosocial affairs) and occupational physician;
+- the internal and external contact points: confidential counsellor, prevention advisor (psychosocial aspects) and occupational physician;

 - the composition and members of the Committee for Prevention and Protection at Work;